For School Staff Meetings

 Cheri’s work in our New York City schools was transformative.
 This new program brings together exactly what is needed for every child in every school.
 Her vast experience in helping youth manage stress and anxiety, and bringing them together in exchanges of acceptance and compassion helps them with struggles we don’t even know they have.

 Cheri Lovre is the embodiment of what she teaches.
 As a master communicator, with skill and compassion, she can help transform a school.
 During 9/11, 2001, I was Director of Pupil Personnel Services in the NYC school district, surrounding the World Trade Center.
 The advice, warmth and wisdom Cheri offered, while essential during crisis is needed everyday, in every school, facing the challenges and stressors of daily lives.

 Using the 5 Radical Minutes program with my freshmen gave me a chance to include all students in the classroom activities.
 Students had a chance to interact with each other on a daily basis.
 Pairing students together allowed them to interact with students they might normally not interact with.
 It brought a level of comfort to the classroom that allowed all students to contribute to the classroom activities.
 The various topics of discussion kept the conversation fresh and allowed the students to add their own unique personality to the classroom.

 Boost Schoolwide Fidelity

 When fellow teachers or school staff share successes from techniques learned through the program, more teachers will dive in willingly.
 Without a doubt, this assures the highest benefit for the school as a whole.
-Even more, 5 Radical Minutes for Administrators activities increase staff connectedness, which plays a big role in improving school climate.
+Even more, 5 Radical Minutes for Staff activities increase staff connectedness, which plays a big role in improving school climate.